Dundee: 18th and 19th centuries

 The rise of the textile industries brought with it an expansion of supporting industries, notably of the whaling, maritime and shipbuilding industries, and extensive development of the waterfront area started in 1815 to cope with increased demand for port capacity.
 At its height, 200 ships per year were built there, including Robert Falcon Scott's Antarctic research vessel, the RRS Discovery.
 This ship is now on display at Discovery Point in the city.
 A significant whaling industry was also based in Dundee, largely existing to supply the jute mills with whale oil.
 Whaling ceased in 1912 and shipbuilding ceased in 1981.

 While the city's economy was dominated by the jute industry, it also became known for smaller industries.
 Most notable among these were James Keiller's and Sons, established in 1795, which pioneered commercial marmalade production, and the publishing firm DC Thomson, which was founded in the city in 1905.
 Dundee was said to be built on the 'three Js': Jute, Jam and Journalism.

+The population at the time of the 1841 census was 60,551 inhabitants.

 The town was also the location of one of the worst rail disasters in British history, the Tay Bridge disaster.
 The first Tay Rail Bridge was opened in 1878.
 It collapsed some 18 months later during a storm, as a passenger train passed over it, resulting in the loss of 75 lives.
 The most destructive fire in the city's history came in 1906, reportedly sending "rivers of burning whisky" through the street.

+20th and 21st centuries

 The jute industry fell into decline in the early 20th century, partly due to reduced demand for jute products and partly due to an inability to compete with the emerging industry in Calcutta.
 This gave rise to unemployment levels far in excess of the national average, peaking in the inter-war period, but major recovery was seen in the post-war period, thanks to the arrival first of American light engineering companies like Timex and NCR, and subsequent expansion into microelectronics.

+Dundee was the first city in Scotland to gain official city status, after Queen Victoria signed a patent announcing the transition of Dundee from a royal burgh into a city.
+Dundee would officially gain city status on 26 January 1889.
+The patent still exists and is kept in storage in the city archives.

 A £1 billion master plan to regenerate Dundee Waterfront is expected to last for a 30-year period between 2001 and 2031.
 The aims of the project are to reconnect the city centre to the waterfront; to improve facilities for walking, cyclists and buses; to replace the existing inner ring road with a pair of east/west tree-lined boulevards; and to provide a new civic square and a regenerated railway station and arrival space at the western edge.
 A new Victoria and Albert Museum opened on 15 September 2018.
+A new Eden Project attraction is also set to open in Dundee by the 2030s.